-TMP is supported by the National Heart, Lung, and Blood Institute (K23HL153672).
-MTD has received consulting fees from Aer Therapeutics, Aprea, AstraZeneca, Genentech, GSK, Novartis, Pulmonx, and Teva; received royalties from UptoDate; received travel support from GSK; and received research support from the Department of Defense, the American Lung Association, and the National Institutes of Health.
+Disclosures: TMP is supported by the NHLBI (K23HL153672).
+MTD has received consulting fees from Aer Therapeutics, Aprea, AstraZeneca, Genentech, GSK, Novartis, Pulmonx, and Teva; received royalties from UptoDate; received travel support from GSK; received research support from the Department of Defense, American Lung Association, and NIH.
+PD, EH, SC, RZ, PR, and EM have no disclosures.